HuanglabPurdue/SPTnet/README.md

 ## 1. Files included in this package
 ### Content of SPTnet software (Matlab scripts/file)
-* SPTnet_trainingdata_generator.m: Matlab code to generate simulated videos for SPTnet training
+* SPTnet_trainingdata_generator.m: Matlab code to generate simulated videos for SPTnet training.
 * Visualize_SPTnet_Outputs.m: Matlab code to visualize the final output from SPTnet.
-* CRLB_H_D_frame.mat: Calculated CRLB matrix of Hurst exponent and generalized diffusion coefficient used in the loss function
+* CRLB_H_D_frame.mat: Calculated CRLB matrix of Hurst exponent and generalized diffusion coefficient used in the loss function.

 ### Content of SPTnet software (Python)
-* SPTnet_toolbox.py: Script for SPTnet architecture and other tools used in loading data and output result
+* SPTnet_toolbox.py: Script for SPTnet architecture and other tools used in loading data and output result.
-* SPTnet_training.py: Script to train the SPTnet
+* SPTnet_training.py: Script to train the SPTnet.
-* SPTnet_infernece.py: Script to use a trained model for inference
+* SPTnet_infernece.py: Script to use a trained model for inference.
-* transformer.py: The same transformer module used in DETR (Caron,N.,et al 2020) (spatial-T)
+* transformer.py: The same transformer module used in DETR (Caron,N.,et al 2020) (spatial-T).
-* transformer3D.py: The transformer module modified to take 3D inputs (temporal-T)
+* transformer3D.py: The transformer module modified to take 3D inputs (temporal-T).

 ### Others
 * Example test data: Containing 10 test videos in one file